Our goal at Wealthfront is to maximize your net-of-fees, after-tax returns.

 Many investors are reluctant to migrate the management of their portfolio to a low-cost automated investment service because of the taxes they’ll have to pay when they liquidate their current portfolio.
 Wealthfront addressed this problem by automating a number of actions that minimize the taxes you might incur when you transfer an old portfolio to us:

 - Incorporate Your Existing Investments.
-If you transfer ETFs or stocks that match the securities utilized in our basic investment service or a Direct Indexing portfolio then we will automatically incorporate them into your portfolio.
+If you transfer ETFs or stocks that match the securities utilized in our basic investment service or a Stock-level Tax-Loss Harvesting portfolio then we will automatically incorporate them into your portfolio.

 - Wait Until Your Capital Gains Become Long-Term.
 We hold your transferred securities until they qualify for long-term capital gains treatment.
 Our software monitors your account every day and sells securities only once they reach the one-year threshold required to qualify for the much lower long-term capital gains tax rate.